 35.35 The Flexi-Start add-on is non-refundable and non-changeable.

-35.14 Flexi-Start does not change your right to a refund, as a postponed booking is subject to the same cancellation conditions as its original booking:
+35.14 Flexi-Start and Postponements do not change your right to a refund, as a postponed booking is subject to the same cancellation conditions as its original booking:

 • Up to 90 days before the original departure date cancellation charges are the deposit amount plus the flexi-start amount (deposits and flexi-start add-ons are non-refundable)